nickjbrowning/cscs-docs/docs/services/cicd.md

 1. **Default trusted users and default CI-enabled branches**: Provide the default list of trusted users and CI-enabled branches.
 The global configuration will apply to all pipelines that do not overwrite it explicitly.

 1. **Pipeline default**: Your first pipeline has the name `default`.
 Click on `Pipeline default` to see the pipeline setup details.
-The name can be chosen freely but it cannot contain whitespaces (a short descriptive name).
+The name can be chosen freely but it cannot contain whitespace (a short descriptive name).
 Update the entry point, trusted users and CI-enabled branches.

 1. **Submit your changes**